MiuLab/ConvADR-QA/README.md

 ## Citation
 ```
 @inproceedings{fang2022open,
   title={Open-Domain Conversational Question Answering with Historical Answers},
-   author={Fang, Hung-Chieh and Hung, Kuo-Han and Huang, Chao-Wei and Chen, Yun-Nung},
+  author={Fang, Hung-Chieh and Hung, Kuo-Han and Huang, Chen-Wei and Chen, Yun-Nung},
-   booktitle={Proceedings of Findings of The 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 12th International Joint Conference on Natural Language Processing (AACL-IJCNLP)},
+  booktitle={Findings of the Association for Computational Linguistics: AACL-IJCNLP 2022},
+  pages={319--326},
   year={2022}
 }
 ```